 PLASTICS REDUCTION

-To mitigate the environmental impacts of plastic pollution, Reading Festival does not sell any virgin single use plastic.
+To mitigate the environmental impacts of plastic pollution, Rockstar Energy presents Reading Festival does not sell any virgin single-use plastic.
 This includes sampling containers, cutlery, plates, cups, bottles, serve-ware, sachets, stirrers and straws.
 We implement a sourcing policy that prioritises:

-All bottled water sold at Reading Festival contains a minimum of 30% recycled content in line with the UK Plastic Pact, supporting the plastic recycling industry.
+- Any bottled water sold at Rockstar Energy presents Reading Festival contains a minimum of 50% recycled content in line with the UK Plastic Pact, supporting the plastic recycling industry.

 REDUCE, REUSE, RECYCLE

-We aim to achieve at least a 50% recycling rate by 2030, and to go beyond Reading Borough Council’s recycling rate.
-Reading Festival is zero waste to landfill, as all festival waste is either recycled, composted, or used to generate energy from waste.
+In 2023 we achieved a 77% recycling rate, we aim to achieve a 90% waste diversion rate, though recycling and composting, by 2030.
+Rockstar Energy presents Reading Festival is zero waste to landfill, as all festival waste is either recycled, composted, or used to generate energy from waste.

-Reading has a waste management plan, including the use of a waste management facility adjacent to the site to minimise our carbon emissions from waste transport.
+Rockstar Energy presents Reading Festival has a waste management plan, including the use of a waste management facility adjacent to the site to minimise our carbon emissions from waste transport.
 We receive annual reports from the facility and have tracked our waste and recycling since 2009.

 We work with The Warren and District Residents Association and others to recruit a passionate group of volunteers to help spread the word about our recycling initiatives, including:

-The three-bin system we implement site-wide, allowing separation of recyclable, non-recyclable, and compostable waste.
+- The two-bin system we implement site-wide, allowing separation of food and compostable waste from everything else

-Our deposit return scheme on paper cups and water bottles, incentivising recycling in the arena.
+- Our deposit return scheme on paper cups, cans and bottles, incentivising recycling in the arena.

 WATER & WASTEWATER

-Self-stopping taps are in operation at the Festival to minimise water wastage.
-In a partnership width Thames Water, all sewage from Reading Festival 2019 was used to make energy from waste.
+- Self-stopping taps are in operation at the Festival to minimise water wastage.

 FOOD